Communication. It’s key. People coming to me for help in their relationships (alone or together) tell me all the time that they

 I love it and I talk about it all the time.
 That’s because it has changed my life and the lives of so many clients.
 It grew out of years and years of my own experience, pain, hard work, broken heart, study, research, investigation, trial and error, and finally, complete transformation!

 If you’ve signed up for my FREE Coaching Club, you already have a PDF copy of the framework.

 Use it.
 Keep the framework handy because, of course it will feel strange and unnatural at first.
 It’s very different from what you’ve been doing!
-You will slip back into the pattern of the The Usual Text and Subtext ™.
+You will slip back into the pattern of the The Usual Subtext ™.
 That’s what’s natural.
 We’ve been conditioned to use that way of communication and try harder and harder, believing that our efforts have to yield results!

 Or, worse, that there is just something wrong with the other person.
 They’re a bad mate, (we chose the wrong one!) or a bad employee, or bad sales clerk, or aggravating, troubled, difficult son (or daughter.)

 We try and try and try and yet, all our efforts fail to get us what we want: cooperation, compliance, respect, connection, empathy, RESULTS!

 If you want to learn more about the specifics of how Clean, Non-blaming Communication works, do one of three things: